davidrhoden/davidrhoden-basic-netlify/pages/rock.md

 permalink: /rock/index.html
 navtitle: Rock
 bodyClass: "rock"
-excerpt: "A brief history of bands David Rhoden has played in, including the Stacks, All-Night Movers, Jimmy and The Worlfpack, and The Hi-Balls."
+excerpt: "A brief history of bands David Rhoden has played in, including the Stacks, All-Night Movers, Jimmy and The Wolfpack, and The Hi-Balls."
 eleventyNavigation:
   key: Rock
   order: 7
 tags:
   - nav

 ---

 ## The Stacks